 - Revisiting your values when in a crisis.

 Proudly display these values and give candidates a chance to see for themselves these values in action.
 Also, let your candidate spend some time with you and your current team outside of the office so that they can get a better grasp on the startup’s culture.

 5. Let your product or service speak for itself.

 Sometimes all it takes is for someone to see a product or service for them to be a part of an organization.
 Take Apple, for example.
 People want to work for the company, even if it’s selling products at an Apple Store, because they love their iPhone.
 Of course, there’s more reasons than that, but it’s a common thread for Apple employees.

-Build a product or service that people can rally around and you’d be surprised at the amount of people who want to join in on the fun.
+Build a product or service that people can rally around and you’d be surprised at the amount of people who want to join a startup.